CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-2/Self-Paced Materials/1_Leading Organizational Change.md

 * Preserve institutional knowledge.
 * Promotes user-centered thinking.

-### Creating your wwn: What makes a guide practical
+### Creating your own: What makes a guide practical

 Here’s what separates a practical guide from a dense report or policy doc: